nerabits/Surge-Manual/policy/group.md

 #### include-other-group

-Parameter `include-other-group="group1,group2"` includes policies from another policy group, and can include multiple policy groups separated by commas, also can be used with the `policy-regex-filter` parameter for filtering.
+Parameter `include-other-group="group1,group2"` includes policies from another policy group, and can include multiple policy groups separated by commas.
+It also can be used with the `policy-regex-filter` parameter for filtering.

 Some Notes:
-- `include-all-proxies`, `include-other-group`, and `policy-path` parameters are allowed to be used in a single policy group at the same time.
-The policy-regex-filter parameter applies to all three.
+* `include-all-proxies`, `include-other-group`, and `policy-path` parameters are allowed to be used in a single policy group at the same time.
+The `policy-regex-filter` parameter applies to all three.
-- There is an order of precedence among the policy groups for the `include-other-group` parameter, but there is no order of precedence among the `include-all-proxies`, `include-other-group`, and `policy-path` parameters.
+* There is an order of precedence among the policy groups for the `include-other-group` parameter, but there is no order of precedence among the `include-all-proxies`, `include-other-group`, and `policy-path` parameters.
 For scenarios where the order of sub-policies makes sense (e.g., fallback groups), use policy groups nesting with `include-other-group`.